-Nocturnal Disco is what has been missing in the nightlife of Subic for many years: A fantastic night club to party at reasonable prices (see info below), to dance and to meet both locals and foreigners.
-If you have been to Angeles and liked High Society, then you will also love Nocturnal because their concept is quite similar:
+Nocturnal Disco is what has been missing in the nightlife of Subic for many years: A fantastic nightclub to party at reasonable prices (see info below), to dance and to meet both locals and foreigners.
+If you have been to Angeles and liked Mega Dance Center, then you will also love Nocturnal because their concept is quite similar:

 There is a very spacious dance floor in front of the DJ stage (and sometimes sexy Filipina coyote dancers), several round tables and stools on the sides and on the back of the club, as well as a few VIP tables with comfortable couches – you will need to come early or make a reservation to get one of those and buy a bottle of whiskey.

 Nocturnal is packed every night with dozens of attractive Filipina ladies and it’s not really hard to meet them: Just make eye contact with one you like, smile at her, say cheers and start some small talk.
 Like already mentioned they may be shy when they just walked in and have their first drink, but after a couple of hours they will feel much more relaxed and it’s not difficult at all to break the ice with them.